Arc-blroth/AIslandBase/README.md

 `Init.getInit(String title, String version, int length, int width, Image icon);`

 function with the window title, the (optional) program version, the dimensions of the Grid, and an optional program icon.
-This returns a Canvas object.
+This returns an instance of Canvas.

 To add a sprite to the canvas, create an AbstractSprite and use the `addSprite()` method.
 To add a JSprite, use the `addJSprite()` method.